PayaamEmami/recommendation-system-for-learning/README.md

 - Help users **log what they study** (papers, videos, blog posts, etc.).
 - **Recommend** what to learn next based on history, preferences, and resource metadata.
-- Provide a **daily “1 paper, 1 video, 1 blog post” digest** via email.
+- Provide **personalized feeds** in the web app for different content types:
+  - Papers
+  - Videos
+  - Blog posts
+  - Current Events
+  - Social Media Posts
 - Experiment with:
   - A traditional ML-based recommendation engine (ML.NET).
-  - An **LLM “agentic” layer** that can interpret, refine, and explain recommendations.
+  - An **LLM "agentic" layer** that can interpret, refine, and explain recommendations.

 ## High-Level Architecture